stefaleon/Vidly/README.md

 &nbsp;
-## 39 Add Validation on customer save
+## 39 Add validation on customer save

 * In *CustomerController.cs*, in the Save action, add *ModelState* validation.
 On save button click, redirect to remain in the same form if the model state is not valid.